Stardust's capsule will flash like a man-made meteor as it brings scientists their first sample of comet dust

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Stardust Ready for Spectacular Sample Return".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Stardust Ready for Spectacular Sample Return".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.